cfclrk/markdown-xwidget/README.md

   :bind (:map markdown-mode-command-map
               ("x" . markdown-xwidget-preview-mode))
   :custom
+  (markdown-xwidget-command "pandoc")
-  (markdown-xwidget-github-theme "dark-dimmed")
+  (markdown-xwidget-github-theme "light")
-  (markdown-xwidget-mermaid-theme "dark")
+  (markdown-xwidget-mermaid-theme "default")
-  (markdown-xwidget-code-block-theme "github-dark-dimmed"))
+  (markdown-xwidget-code-block-theme "default"))
 ```

+For a fully-working example, see: [straight/init.el][init-straight].

 The `:bind` directive is not strictly necessary, but it conveniently lets you launch `markdown-xwidget-preview-mode` using the same key prefix as other markdown commands.
 By default, this binds <kbd>C-c C-c x</kbd> to launch `markdown-xwidget-preview-mode`.

 > **Warning**
-> It's is important to specify the `:files` directive!
+> It's important to specify the `:files` directive!
 Without it, the non-elisp
 > files (CSS and HTML) won't be copied to the right place.

+[init-straight]: ./doc/installation/straight/init.el

+### quelpa

+For a fully-working example, see: [quelpa/init.el][init-quelpa].

+[init-quelpa]: ./doc/installation/quelpa/init.el

 ## Usage